karintrsv/coding-challenges/README.md

 # Hello

-These are my solutions to various coding challenges from USACO training to individual challenges on Instagram.
+These are my solutions to various coding challenges from the internet.
+Any suggestions, improvements, or more challenges are welcome.